 A Spot Full of Nature on Awaji Island, the Island of Flowers

-Awaji Hanasaji is one of the most famous flower gardens on Awaji Island.
+Hanasaji is one of the most famous flower gardens on Awaji Island.
 Admission is free, and it is popular as a spot where visitors can casually enjoy sightseeing.
-It is also close to the “Farmhouse Restaurant Haru San San” introduced earlier, so it is an easy access spot that you should definitely stop by.
-Because Awaji Hanasajiki is located on a hillside, visitors can see seasonal flowers while enjoying a panoramic view of the beautiful blue sea of Awaji Island.
+It is also close to the above-mentioned “Farmhouse Restaurant Haru San San”, so it is an easy access spot that you should definitely stop by.
+Because Hanasajiki is located on a hillside, visitors can see seasonal flowers while enjoying a panoramic view of the beautiful blue sea around Awaji Island.

 Famous Tadao Ando Architecture on Awaji Island, Built on the Theme of Symbiosis with Nature

 Designed by famous architect Tadao Ando, this space offers a peek into the world of people, nature, and architecture.
 It is a popular photo spot on Awaji Island, characterized by his concept that incorporates concrete architecture and nature.
 Visitors can enjoy Tadao Ando’s skillful direction, worldview, and philosophy.
-Yumebutai was faced with the issue of nature destruction due to cutting down of trees and excavation of forests and other areas as a result of economic activities in the 1960s.
-In order to restore nature, the Awaji Yumebutai was created as a landmark on Awaji Island to create a space where nature and humans can coexist in harmony.
+Yumebutai was faced with the issue of nature destruction due to the cutting down of trees and excavation of the land for landfill projects in the Osaka Bay area including Kansai International Airport.
+In order to restore nature, Yumebutai was created as a landmark on Awaji Island to create a space where nature and humans can coexist in harmony.
 It is a facility where people re-created the nature they once lost and think about coexistence with the environment.

 Experience Sustainability on Awaji Island: Natural Indigo Dyeing